hfeiss/campingreservations/README.md

 ## Distance by Customer's State
 ![](/images/CustomerState.gif)

-As does the fact that, on average, reservations made from the North East, Florida (and Hawaii and Alaska), are for a distance of +1,000 miles: possibly longer roadtrips connecting multiple nights.
+As does the fact that, on average, reservations made from the North East, Florida (and Hawaii and Alaska) are for a distance of greater than 1,000 miles.

 ## Distance by Destination's State
 ![](/images/FacilityState.gif)

-Lastly, year after year, reservations are made from across the country to visit Alaska and Arizona (well... the Grand Canyon).
+Lastly, year after year, reservations are made from across the country to visit Alaska and Arizona (well... more likely the Grand Canyon).

 ![](/images/README/manko.jpg)